Samantha Gorman: Education and career

 Gorman completed her undergraduate work at Brown University working in literary arts and digital performance.
 She then earned a master's degree in fine art from Brown University in 2010.
-She has a PhD. in media arts and practice from the University of Southern California.
+She completed a PhD. in media arts and practice at the University of Southern California in 2020.

 Gorman first encountered VR narratives at Brown's writing program, a program where VR narratives and poems were developed from the early 2000s, and she created Canticle there, combining poetry with a dancer, and exploring the theatricality of VR.
 She continued to work on VR while at USC.

 Gestural interaction in digital narratives

 The gestural modes of narrative interaction Gorman launched in the iPad novella Pry, co-authored with Danny Cannizzaro and released by the studio Tender Claws in 2014, have been analysed by scholars and reviewed in both literary and mainstream media including Vice and Wired.
 A review in the LA Review of Books opened by stating that "Everyone interested in the contemporary state or future of literature as a hybrid tactile mediated experience should experience Pry", although the reviewer also notes that the novelty of the interaction design eclipsed the narrative itself.
 Digital poet John Cayley wrote that Pry "proclaims (..) that gestures will be an intimate and necessary aspect of the experience of reading, as reading changes for all of us".
 In an interview with Gorman for his book The Digital Imaginary, cinema studies scholar and director Roderick Coover describes Gorman as "making a case for new media offering a more complex form of authoring".
 In an interview after winning the 2014 New Media Writing Prize, Gorman argues against overemphasising technological newness, saying that despite Pry using "new tool sets, but it is still a very human story".

 Pry won the Electronic Literature Organization's award for best creative work, as well as the New Media Writing Prize, and was listed as one of Apple's 25 best apps of 2015.
-Pry has been profoundly influential in the fields of Electronic literature and digital narrative.
+Pry has been profoundly influential in the fields of electronic literature and digital narrative.
 Writing for The Cambridge Companion to Twenty-First Century American Fiction, Scott Rettberg explains that the "reader's interaction with Pry is primarily about reaching into the protagonist's mind to access his thoughts and emotions.
 Physical gestures serve as metaphors as well as ways to traverse the text".
 This pioneered the use of gestural interactions as story-bearing elements in a work of digital narrative.
 As Janeen Naji writes, "the haptic gestures of tap, swipe and pinch are also imbued with meaning".
 The work has been taught at at least five universities.